syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remarks:**

-#REF!-occurs when value argument is not a valid value.
+'#REF!'-occurs when value argument is not a valid value.

-#NA-occurs when value argument is a sheet name that is not valid.
+'#NA'-occurs when value argument is a sheet name that is not valid.

 #### Sheets